TakshashilaInst/open-tech-strategy-for-india/open-tech-strategy-for-india.md

 Union and state government IT procurement policies should mandate that all software purchased through tax-payer funding be open-source.
 Proprietary and closed technologies should be considered only where adequate OSS technologies are not an option.

+The existing [e-Governance Policy of 2015](https://www.meity.gov.in/DeitY_e-book/e-gov_policy/download/Policy%20Document.pdf) has an excellent set of recommendations in chapters 2-4 that must be implemented.

 The government being a significant purchaser of technology and IT services, such a mandate can go a long way in creating the right incentives for the entire OSS ecosystem.
 Current union government policies [3] favour the adoption of OSS but do not mandate it.

 An open-source first policy mandate will have several positive spillover effects, such as: